eea/eea.docker.varnish/Readme.md

 ## Usage

-### Run with backends specified as environment variables
+### Run with backends specified as environment variable

-    $ docker run --env BACKENDS=74.125.140.103:80 eeacms/varnish:4
+    $ docker run --env BACKENDS="74.125.140.103:80" eeacms/varnish:4

-Setting the `BACKENDS` variable tells varnish to use the `-b` parameter and thus not use any `.vcl` files.
-To test this functionality you can run the commant above and navigate to `localhost:8080` inside your browser.
+Setting the `BACKENDS` variable overrides any other options and is a way to quickstart the container.
+A configuration file will be created and loaded automatically based on the contents of the variable.

-    $ docker run -p 8080:80 --env BACKENDS=87.54.7.167:80 eeacms/varnish:4
+    $ docker run -p 8080:80 --env BACKENDS="87.54.7.167:80" eeacms/varnish:4

-The command forwards the port 80 in the container to port 8080 on your machine, so you can view the results in your browser, and adds a backend with the IP 87.54.7.167 providing services on the port 80.
+The command above forwards the port 80 in the container to `port 8080` on your machine, so you can view the results in your browser, and adds a backend with the `IP 87.54.7.167` providing services on the `port 80`.

-You can specify hosts by name, but they have to be included in `/etc/hosts` in the container.
-This could be done, for example, by extending the image and adding a custom /etc/hosts file inside the container, overwriting the default one.
+You can also specify hosts by name, but they have to be included in `/etc/hosts` in the container.
+This could be done, for example, by extending the image and adding a custom `/etc/hosts` file inside the container, overwriting the default one.

+### Link this container to one or more application containers

+    $ docker run --link app_instance_1 --link app_instance_2 eeacms/varnish:4

+When linking containers with the `--link` flag, entries in `/etc/hosts` are automatically added by `docker`.
+This image is configured so in absence of a `conf.d` directory (or in case of an empty one) and when the `BACKENDS` variable is not set it will automatically parse `/etc/hosts` and create and load the configuration for `varnish`.
+In this scenario, the file `/etc/hosts` will be monitored and everytime it is modified (for example when restarting a linked container) configuration for `varnish` will be automatically recreated and reloaded.

 ### Mount a conf.d directory as a volume

-To use this container, you will need to provide your custom `.vcl` files.
+To adapt this container specifically to your needs, you will need to provide your custom `.vcl` files.
 The `default.vcl` file is static and serves as base configuration that may not be changed once the container is running.
 The configuration files found in the `conf.d` directory are automatically included into the base `default.vcl` file in lexico-graphic order (keep in mind that in VCL the order files are included matters, so name your configuration files accordingly).
 The directory containing the configuration files must be mounted as a volume, located at `/etc/varnish/conf.d/` inside the container.

-    $ docker run -d \
+    $ docker run -v /absolute/path/to/configuration/directory:/etc/varnish/conf.d eeacms/varnish:4
-        -v /absolute/path/to/configuration/directory:/etc/varnish/conf.d \
-        eeacms/varnish:4

 ### Extend the image with a custom default.vcl file

 The `default.vcl` file provided with this image is bare and only contains the marker to specify the VCL version.
-If you want to use your own file, you can extend the image in a Dockerfile, like this:
+If you plan on using a more elaborate base configuration in your container and you want it shipped with your image, you can extend the image in a Dockerfile, like this:

     FROM eeacms/varnish:4
     COPY /absolute/path/to/my/default.vcl/file:/etc/varnish/default.vcl